axoflow/axosyslog-core-docs/content/headless/chunk/option-destination-diskbuffer.md

 {{% alert title="Warning" color="warning" %}}

-Hazard of data loss\!
+Hazard of data loss!
 If you change the value of `reliable()` option when there are messages in the disk-buffer, the messages stored in the disk-buffer will be lost.

 {{% /alert %}}